 After 150 metres, take a footpath on the left.
 When the path forks after 30 metres, take the left hand fork and follow until you reach a stile.
 Cross the stile and you will find yourself on the southern face of the North Downs.

-Walk due south (towards the M25 motorway), down the steep hill (take care as the path is at times difficult to find) until you come to a crossing path - turn left.
+Walk due south (towards the M25 motorway), down the steep hill (take care as the path is at times difficult to find) until you come to a crossing point at the bottom of the hill - then turn left.

 Follow the path in the same general direction through a series of kissing gates and over a stile until you reach Pitchfont Lane.
-Turn left up the lane and follow the track until it comes out onto the road.
+Turn left up the lane and follow the track until it comes out onto Limpsfield Road.